Doing Business with MSI

 - Regulations or Restrictions (Safety, Regulatory, HazMat, etc.)

 - Other Items Specific to Product/Industry

-One of MSI’s core values is Flexibility.
-Yes, we are flexible.
-However, preparing space for product assembly, adequately training technicians, and developing ISO 9001:2015-level quality processes and work instructions, takes a little time.
+One of MSI’s core values is flexibility, however, preparing space for product assembly, adequately training technicians, and developing quality processes and work instructions, takes a little time.
 This investment of time enables MSI to offer consistently high-quality outcomes backed by MSI’s 100% Zero-Defect Guarantee.
 It is advisable to allow at least three weeks for onboarding, after the manufacturing agreement is signed.

 - Customer Information/Profile – provides basic customer contact, legal entity and billing information.

 - Credit Application – provides banking and credit information on which MSI makes credit approval decisions.